ohjelmistotekniikka-hy/ohjelmistotekniikka-hy.github.io/material/en_criteria.md

 ## Points obtained from tests

 You must write your tests yourself.
-Generating them is forbidden on this course.
+Generating them is forbidden in this course.
 To get full points (5p), the following is required:

 - Good test coverage: branch coverage about 70%